Road map Lloydminster and Vermilion surrounding area (Alberta, Canada)

 Map of LLoydminster and Lakeland Region.
-Detailed map of the highway and roads of LLoydminster & Lakeland Region
+Detailed map of the highway and roads of LLoydminster & Lakeland Region (Alberta Canada).

 Around Lloyd minster, towns dot the prairie land-i scape on a mixed palette of boreal forests, indigo lakes, sandy beaches, and marshy wetlands.
 This is the heart of Alberta's Lakeland region, an area rooted in agriculture and services, and steeped in First Nations, French, and Ukrainian history.
 Its friendly citizens make Lakeland a warm destination year-round, but in summer people head out to fairs, festivals, u-pick farms, or the beach.
 The fur-trading era is remembered in local museums; key battles during the Northwest Rebellion of 1885 are documented in small historic sites.